Earn weekly rewards on your crypto

 • Cost can be prohibitive to brand-new crypto users

 My Overview: This is a great entry-point hard wallet.
-I love using this one myself and recommend this to anyone who asks me to point them to a good first wallet.
+I love using this one myself, and recommend it to anyone who asks me to point them to a good first wallet.

-Ledger, along with Trezor, is the best brand in the space.
-You’re getting the best support and security when you buy a Ledger.
-The Nano S is a good choice because while it’s doesn’t come with all of the bells and whistles, it’s also not the most expensive option.
-It’s a solid starter wallet.
+Ledger, along with Trezor, is the best brand in the crypto wallet space.
+You’re getting the best support and security when you buy a Ledger product, period.
+The Nano S is a good option because, while it’s doesn’t come with all of the bells and whistles, it is good quality and a good price for a solid starter wallet.

 Ledger Nano S Plus at a Glance